 Parts of the collection, as well as documents and photographs, including a 40 meter long edition by Eric Anderson, were exhibited on a stage-like installation.
 The collection of the Archivio Conz demonstrated the fascination that editions prompted in the artists of the avant garde.

 "Fallen sky" by Ilya & Emilia Kabakov

-A scrap of »sky« glided in and fell on the Piazza of Art Cologne on April 10, 2019 during a severe hurricane.
-Ist edge penetrated the grass of 1,5 metres.
+A scrap of »sky« glided in and fell on the Piazza of ART COLOGNE on 10 April 2019 during a severe hurricane.
+Its edge penetrated the grass of 1,5 metres.
 City employees were able to determine the story of this »scrap« in 1991: a Russian pilot living in the Czech city of Velke Slavizy, built a room on the top floor of his house and there he gathered a large »flying« collection of the beginning of the century: navigational maps, compasses and other navigational instruments of historical value.

 Ilya & Emilia Kabakov, „The Fallen Sky“, 2006, Oil on polyester, steel, 800 x 700 x 20 cm; Courtesy Deweer Gallery, Zwevegem and Galerie Brigitte Schenk, Cologne, © VG Bild-Kunst, Bonn 2019